 Welcome to A Bit of This n That online webstore

 A Bit of This n That is a small family business based on the South West Devon Coast in Brixham Devonshire, We trade and deal in all manner of goods from the Old (Antiques and Collectables Retro and Vintage) to the Modern (Novelty,Sports,Toys, Educational) and anythng in between.
-Over the past couple of years we have managed to build up a small clientele base nationwide and worldwide including USA, Norway, Italy, France, Australia and more.
+Over the past couple of years we have managed to build up a clientele base nationwide as well as worldwide.
 To see the ABOTAT ADVERT click here https://www.youtube.com/watch?v=vh-PFYEZRCI for other info see Google Here

 Our online secure store: means we are always open for business, customers can phone me or email the store and make enquiries on any item in the store.We are constantly updating the webstore.You can follow us on Twitter: @abotat77 and Facebook.com/abotat1

 Retail Store: Many of our items are stocked and can be viewed in Danoli Store, 6 Fore Street, Brixham TQ5 8DS Phone:01803 463489 and can be collect via the Click and Collect Service See Google for opening times here

 Product Not Found!
 The webstore is constantly being updated.
 If you see Product Not Found message when searching for the item, it has been deleted from the store as it has been sold.

 The webstore is constantly being updated.
 If you see Product Not Found message when searching for the item, it has been deleted from the store as it has been sold.

 Purchase Online: Our site is a secure site check by padlock in address bar. you can pay by Paypal: email@example.com

 Bank Transfer Payments: to Lloyds Bank.
 Sort Code: 30-97-44 Account number: 43497560